The Advanced Guide To Consistently Converting More Profitable Motivated House Sellers With PPC Marketing

 Zero.
 Not a single lead.

-In Pay-Per-Click, we have to worry not just about what keyword we’re using, but how that keyword will be matched up with the search queries we want.
+In Pay-Per-Click, we have to worry about what keyword we’re using and how that keyword will be matched up with the search queries we want.
 And it’s not always obvious.

 So how do we STOP wasting money on people not looking to sell?